twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 - your revenue history and volatility,
 - diversification of sources (e.g. multiple products / markets),
-- any additional collateral (vesting tokens, launchpad backing, etc.).
+- any additional **onchain** collateral (vesting tokens, launchpad backing, etc.).

+It does **not** take into account:
+- bank balances
+- credit scores
+- real-world asset statements

+Everything is derived from onchain revenue performance and optional onchain escrow.

 You receive: